Triple Chocolate Brownies

 - Pour the batter into the prepared pan, and smooth the top with a rubber spatula.

-- Bake in the preheated oven for 32-37 minutes, or until an inserted toothpick comes out clean or with a few damp crumbs.
+- Bake in the preheated oven for about 25-30 minutes, or until the tops look set and an inserted toothpick comes out with a few moist crumbs.

-- Cool completely (at least 4 hours).
-Lift the brownies out of the pan using the overhang from the parchment or aluminum foil, and place on a cutting board.
-Cut the brownies using a sharp knife.
+- Cool the brownies in the pan for at least 2 hours (I cooled my brownies for 2 hours and the chocolate chips were still gooey).
+Lift the brownies out of the pan using the overhang of the parchment paper/aluminum foil and place on a cutting board.
+Slice with a sharp knife (not a butter knife).

 Notes